DaoCloud/DaoCloud-docs/docs/en/docs/videos/kangaroo.md

 # Container Registry Video Tutorial

+We have crafted the following video tutorials for Container Registry, any kind of feedback is welcome, thanks 🙏

 > If there is a problem with the video display, please refresh the page, or try to clear the browser cache.

 ## Integrate registry (workspace)